wengkiat/rateMyProf/README.md

 Rate Your Profs!

 ### Description
-An Application for reviewing and rating professors, to help students better decide if a professor’s teaching style/module would suit them.
+An Application for reviewing and rating professors, to help students better decide if a professor’s teaching style in a particular module would suit them.

 ### Link